Maintaining Community Connection for NSS 2020

 08 May 2020

-Now more than ever, schools across Australia and New Zealand are looking for ways to maintain connection with their communities.
+Now more than ever, schools and libraries across Australia and New Zealand are looking for ways to maintain connection with their communities.
 For many, participating in National Simultaneous Storytime (NSS) is a fun way to engage with families.
 We spoke to Astrid Kriening from Oberon Library and Michelle Nye from Hillcrest College, who have both been actively involved in establishing tools for learning and responding to this year’s National Simultaneous Storytime book, Whitney and Britney Chicken Divas.

 Having participated in NSS since 2013, Oberon Library has seen growth in patrons responses year-on-year, with 50 children participating in 2018 with Tony Wilson’s Hickory Dickory Dash and 150 in 2019 for Matt Cosgrove’s Alpacas with Maracas!
 Just as we did for our filming of Alpacas with Maracas, Oberon had a real-life alpaca (Machi the alpaca) in attendance for their patrons.
 Not surprisingly, the kids loved the way the book came to life and were immediately engaged with how creative reading aloud could be.